-The chosen approach for MPEG video support in R-PHY architecture is to have the CCAP-Core perform the vast majority of the EQAM functions and have the RPD perform minimal functions.
-With this in mind, the CCAP-Core receives SPTS or MPTS streams, multiplexes the streams, and generates an MPEG-compliant MPTS stream that is then transported over L2TPv3 to the RPD.
+The chosen approach for MPEG video support in R-PHY architecture is to have the CCAP Core perform the vast majority of the EQAM functions and have the RPD perform minimal functions.
+With this in mind, the CCAP Core receives SPTSs or MPTSs, multiplexes the streams, and generates an MPEG-compliant MPTS that is then transported over L2TPv3 to the RPD.
 The RPD then performs de-jittering to handle the jitter that the intervening network had introduced.

-5.3.1 CCAP-Core Video Functions
+5.3.1 CCAP Core Video Functions

-The CCAP-Core receives SPTS or MPTS streams and outputs MPTS streams.
-It performs a number of functions such as: demultiplexing, PID remapping/filtering, multiplexing, PSI parsing and re-generation, de-jittering, clock recovery and PCR restamping, NULL packet insertion, and encryption as described in [EQAM-VSI].
-After performing all these functions, the CCAP-Core outputs a constant bit rate multiplex output and transports the multiplexed stream over L2TPv3, with up to 10 MPEG packets in one L2TPv3 packet.
+The CCAP Core receives SPTSs or MPTSs and outputs MPTSs.
+It performs a number of functions such as demultiplexing, PID remapping/filtering, multiplexing, PSI parsing and re-generation, de-jittering, clock recovery and PCR restamping, NULL packet insertion, and encryption as described in [EQAM-VSI].
+After performing all these functions, the CCAP Core outputs a constant bit rate multiplex output and transports the multiplexed stream over L2TPv3, with up to 10 MPEG packets in one L2TPv3 packet.

-The CCAP-Core also participates in the required control plane signaling for setup and teardown of sessions as described in [RMI-ERM-EDGE].
+The CCAP Core also participates in the required control plane signaling for setup and teardown of sessions as described in [RMI-ERM-EDGE].

-5.3.2 RPD Functions
+5.3.2 RPD Functions1

-The RPD receives only constant bit rate MPTS streams which themselves may contain streams for VoD/SDV/Broadcast applications.
+The RPD receives only constant bit rate MPTSs which themselves may contain streams for VoD/SDV/Broadcast applications.
 The RPD is unaware of any individual video sessions, or their setup and teardown.
-The rate of the incoming MPTS stream is signaled to the RPD from the CCAP-Core via the control plane.
+The rate of the incoming MPTS is signaled to the RPD from the CCAP Core via the control plane.